rgbhsl/detective-flowers/README.md

 # detective-flowers

-Flower image from Canva free assets used w3 schools for help in some places (didnt copy paste)
+A choose-your-own-ending game in a website written in HTML and CSS.
+Image here

+## Take a look at the rest:

+## Features
+- Multiple sections with simple CSS formatting
+- Buttons to choose your own ending

+## Decisions

+## Acknowledgements
+HTML and CSS written entirely by myself
+- Images taken from free assets on Canva
+- I used w3schools for help with the navbar, I didn't copy paste